Catrionamcd/DolFin-Surf-Shop/TEST.md

 ### Epic - Registration and User Accounts
 Allow the site visitor to register on the site and have a personal profile.
 To easily login or logout of the site.

+Register a new user to the site.
 ![alt text](assets/documentation/Dolfin-Signup.png)
+Sign in as an existing user on the site.
 ![alt text](assets/documentation/Dolfin-Sign-In.png)

 ![alt text](assets/documentation/Success-SignIn-Msg.png)
+Sign out of the site.
 ![alt text](assets/documentation/Dolfin-SignOut.png)

 3. Site User - Easily recover their password if needs be.